 The Gurbani reminds us that owing to our own ignorance of our True Nature, we identify ourselves wrongly with the body-mind-intellect apparatus and see the world outside, as a result its suffering becomes apparent to us.

 However, instead, the Gurbani urges us to identify with the Jot Saroop (True Nature, Truth…).
 Because, we are not the body-mind-intellect personality but Jot Saroop, which lies within at the very core of our being and beyond our brain-consciousness (Trikuti).

-In essence core of our being is the Spiritual Center within, Spiritual Spark, Spiritual Power, Spiritual Energy, the True Self, Center of Spiritual Wisdom, Treasure of Virtues (ਗੁਣ), Treasure of the Divine Knowledge, Jot, and so on.
+In essence, core of our being is the Spiritual Center within, Spiritual Spark, Spiritual Power, Spiritual Energy, True Self or Jot Saroop, Center of Wisdom, Treasure of Virtues (ਗੁਣ), and so on.

 - ਮਰਣਹਾਰੁ ਇਹੁ ਜੀਅਰਾ ਨਾਹੀ ॥੩॥: This soul is not perishable (sggs 188).

 The Gurbani indicates that the only fact we can be sure of is that we are Jot Saroop.
 Therefore, the Gurbani wants us to hold on to this Reality.
 For we are That!